axyorah/quick_img_processing/README.md

 ### Docker
+(This will not work if you are on Windows machine, as accessing your Windows camera from docker container is a bit [complicated](https://medium.com/@jijupax/connect-the-webcam-to-docker-on-mac-or-windows-51d894c44468))</br>
 You can set up a [docker](https://www.docker.com/) container to take care of the environment. </br>
 If you don't have `docker`, follow the [instructions](https://docs.docker.com/install/) for your system to install it and add yourself to `docker` group.</br>
 With `docker` installed, build `docker` image by running the following command from the directory, where you have copied the contents of this repo: